idaholab/moose/modules/contact/doc/content/modules/contact/MortarPerformance.md

-[std::min](https://en.cppreference.com/w/cpp/algorithm/min)); FB represents the Fischer-Burmeister function. `RANFS` denotes the Reduced Active Nonlinear Function Set scheme in which no Lagrange Multipliers are used, and instead the non-linear residual equations at the slave nodes are replaced with the gap function.
+[std::min](https://en.cppreference.com/w/cpp/algorithm/min)); FB represents the Fischer-Burmeister function. `RANFS` denotes the Reduced Active Nonlinear Function Set scheme in which no Lagrange Multipliers are used, and instead the non-linear residual equations at the secondary nodes are replaced with the gap function.
 The fourth column in the table is the simulation time in arbitrary units (since timings will be different across machines).
 The fifth column is the number of time steps required to reach the simulation end